 - delete any special category of data/personal data that we no longer have a lawful ground to use;

-- object to any processing based on the legal ground Swinton is processing it in its legitimate interests unless our reasons for undertaking that processing outweigh any prejudice to your data protection rights; and
+- object to any processing based on the legal ground Atlanta is processing it in its legitimate interests unless our reasons for undertaking that processing outweigh any prejudice to your data protection rights; and

 - restrict how we use your personal data whilst a complaint is being investigated.